kylebutts/rademacher/README.md

 This is totally open source.
 You can copy and past to your package without any credit needed.

+There is a developmental 64-bit version, but I have not figured out a good way to handle seeds, yet (currently just requires a seed be given).
+It was primarily written for testing purposes, but if you want the fastest version, use the package `dqrng`.

 ## Installation

 You can install the development version of rademacher like so: